-An exclusive chance to visit remote RSPB nature reserves and other wildlife hotspots around the islands of Scotland's Outer Hebrides, including visits to Skye, Lewis, Harris and the Shiant Isles.
+An exclusive chance to visit remote RSPB nature reserves and other wildlife hotspots around the islands of Scotland's Outer Hebrides, including visits to Skye, Uist, Lewis, Harris and the Shiants.
 Spot whales and dolphins, puffins, eagles and more!

 Join us on a 6-night adventure starting and ending in Inverness, that will take you on a fascinating Scottish wildlife cruise from Mallaig to Stornoway, visiting several RSPB reserves and other great wildlife hotspots along the way.

-Corncrakes, machair grassland, rare breeding waders and impressive eagle locations are just some of the highlights of this exclusive cruise in May 2021.Itinerary
+Corncrakes, machair grassland, rare breeding waders and impressive eagle locations are just some of the highlights of this exclusive cruise in June 2022.Itinerary

 Departure point: Inverness - 11am.